Viruses

 • healthcare professionals and any professional in regular and prolonged contact with persons at risk of severe influenza;

-• the environment of infants under 6 months of age at risk of a serious complication of influenza, and the environment of immunocompromised persons
+• carers of infants less than 6 months of age at risk of a serious complication of influenza, and carers of immunocompromised persons;

 • home care workers of vulnerable employers.